NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/index.rst

 CAC-related information to your respective AIM record.
 Previously, RDHPCS users had to manually update their CAC.

 RDHPCS Account Management is requesting that you log into AIM to update your CAC information.
-Please navigate to the AIM website: https://aim.rdhpcs.noaa.gov and authenticate via SSO using your CAC.
+Please navigate to the `AIM website
+<https://aim.rdhpcs.noaa.gov>`__ and authenticate via SSO using your CAC.
+Please
-Please note that you might not always be asked to authenticate with CAC when logging onto the AIM site.
+note that you might not always be asked to authenticate with CAC when logging onto the AIM site.

 When you enter the site, the “Updated CAC detected.
 Information Updated” message appears at the top of your screen if your CAC needs to be